ErillLab/ViPhy/README.md

 - `Original distance matrix.txt`: Inside `Outputs` folder.
 This file contains the distance matrix calculated before using bootstrap using the phylip format.

 - `Bootstrap_distance_matrix.txt`: Inside `Ouputs` folder.
 File which contains a distance matrix for each sub-sample created using bootstrap.
 It follows the phylip format.
+All will be stored in the same file.

 ## Folders